micmro/mSwipeSlider/README.md

 - responsive (also handels reflows/resizes)
 - touch and mouse faux-touch
 - GPU exelerated (via css transforms)
+- AMD/CommonJS/jQueryPlugin support

 Tested in Chrome, FF, IE8+, Opera, Android Chrome and iOS

+Depending on jQuery and soft dependency on Modernizr for feature detection that can be overwritten through `supportsCsstransitions` and `supportsCsstransforms`

 Demo